gmacharia/rabbitmq/README.md

     - rabbitmq
     - git

-## This is a sample project that acts as a producer and consumer when sending messaged to queues
+## This is a sample project that acts as a producer and consumer when sending messages to queues

 ```